SerratedSharp/CSharpWasmRecipes/README.md

 JSGlobal.GlobalThisConsoleLog("Hello World");
 ```

-TODO: Link to section detailing passing parameters and highlighting usefulness of console.log with JSObject parameters.

-Declaring our own static JS method(either included in a loaded *.js resource, or declared with InvokeJS):
+Declaring our own static JS method:
 ```js
 globalThis.alertProxy = function (text) {
 	alert(text);
 }
 ```

-The above is what we would call the JS proxy or JS shim.
-"Shim" being a building construction term for a piece of material used to close the gap between two structures.
-In this case it "fills the gap" between our .NET implementation and existing JS capabilities.
+The above is what we would informally call the JS proxy or JS shim.
+In this case it shims or fills the gap between our .NET implementation and existing JS capabilities/libraries.
+JS declarations such as this would be loaded from either a *.js resource or declared with InvokeJS.
+Some opt to implement shims in typescript, but you will be need to be knowledgeable of the full javascript typename to ensure correct name is referenced from JSImport.

 Mapping it to a C# method proxy:
 ```C#